oldscienceguy/PebbleSDR/README.md

 2. Waterfall Display: A standard waterfall is displayed.
 Colors indicate the power (db) of the signal.
 3. No Display: This turns off the spectrum and collapses the display to save room.
 This can be used when running on a system that does not have enough CPU to keep everything updated.

-###Spectrum dB range
+###Spectrum db Full Scale (FS)spinner
-This can be used to increase or decrease the resolution of the display, especially when looking at the Waterfall.
-The default range is -120db (black) to -50db (red).
-If the Waterfall is washed out, increase the max db displayed to -30.
-If no signals are visible, decrease the max db displayed to -70.
+This can be used to set the full scale value of the spectrum display, effectively increasing or decreasing the resolution.
+The default range is -120db (waterfall black) to -50db (waterfall red).
+If the Waterfall is washed out, increase the FS db displayed to -30.
+If no signals are visible, decrease the FS db displayed to -70.
 Easier to see when you try it than to explain

+###Spectrum Updates Per Second (x/sec) spinner
+This can be used to speed up or slow down the spectrum display to match your preferences or the band being monitored.
+The range is 0 to 30, but 10 is usually a good default.
+Faster updates == more CPU, so if your computer is running 'hot' try slowing down the update rate.
+Note: If set to zero, the spectrum display is temporarily frozen and won't update again until you set a rate greater than zero.

 ###Spectrum Span
 This is one of my favorite features and makes devices that support large bandwidth, like the rtl-sdr and AFEDRI, more useful.
 The problem with large bandwidths is that it can be difficult or impossible to see close signals.
 This can always be addressed by powering off the device, changing to a lower sample rate, and restarting, but that's very inconvenient.
 The Span control lets you smoothly zoom on the selected frequency and see a second Waterfall or Spectrum display with the smaller bandwidth and higher resolution.